Bansko, Bulgaria - One of the best places to live in Europe for expats

 1. Beach vibes: With its stunning pebble beach and iconic pier, Brighton is the perfect place for those who love the ocean.
 You can spend your days lounging on the beach, enjoying water sports, or simply strolling along the promenade.

-2. Creative hub: Brighton has a thriving arts scene with numerous galleries, theaters, and music venues.
-Something exciting always happens in this creative city, whether you’re into street art or experimental theater.
+2. Creative hub: Brighton boasts a thriving arts scene, featuring numerous galleries, theaters, and music venues.
+Something exciting always happens in this innovative city, whether you’re into street art or experimental theater.

 3. Lively atmosphere: Brighton’s vibrant atmosphere keeps you entertained day and night, from bustling markets to lively pubs and restaurants.
 The city hosts various festivals throughout the year, including the famous Brighton Pride parade.